MACEFittingParameters

 Notes

 In order to use any MACE training functionality, it is assumed that at least one TrainingSet is available with precomputed energies, forces, and, if desired, stress.
-The calculator used for calculating the TrainingSet data is similarly assumed to be either attached to the TrainingSet or to be defined in the calculator parameter of the MachineLearnedForceFieldTrainer class - unless isolated atom energies are passed explicitly in the MACEFittingParameters.
-Importantly, the calculator should use spin polarized calculations in order to create accurate isolated atom energy reference values.
-If previous MACE model training data is stored in XYZ files, these files can be explicitly passed into the MACEFittingParameters object using the training_data_filepath and testing_data_filepath arguments.
-However, this requires the isolation energies to be explicitly provided through the isolated_atom_energies arguments.
-In QuantumATK, it is recommended to supply TrainingSets to the MachineLearnedForceFieldTrainer class for a smooth training experience.
+The calculator used for calculating the training data is similarly assumed to be either attached to the TrainingSet or to be defined in the calculator parameter of the MachineLearnedForceFieldTrainer class.
+When passing a DFT reference calculator, isolated atom energy reference values are automatically computed using spin polarized calculations.

 The MACEFittingParameters class is a simplified version of the complete set of MACE training parameters available in the open source package with more self-explanatory parameter namings and a reduced number of total parameters for simplifying general user interaction.
-MACE training parameters that have been left out of the MACEFittingParameters class, but that are available in the open source training framework, can, however, still be passed into the MACEFittingParameters object by supplying them as key-value pairs in a python dictionary to be inserted via the additional_parameters parameter.
+MACE training parameters that have been left out of the MACEFittingParameters class, but that are available in the open source training framework, can, however, still be passed into the MACEFittingParameters object by supplying them as key-value pairs in a python dictionary to be inserted via the additional_parameters parameter of TrainingParameters.

 GPU acceleration of MACE training using CUDA is supported.
 The default way to activate GPU acceleration is by checking the “Enable proprietary GPU acceleration” option in the Job Manager or by using the atkpython_gpu command instead of atkpython, as described in the technical notes.